 Throughout this term, you’ll pay a fixed monthly fee which covers the cost of the vehicle’s depreciation.
 The car must be returned at the end of the contract in a condition that aligns with the Fair Wear and Tear standards, without exceeding the pre-agreed mileage limit.

-It’s a straightforward and hassle-free approach because you won’t have to worry about selling the car later, or its resale value.
+It’s a straightforward and hassle-free car-selling approach because you won’t have to worry about selling the car later, or its resale value.
 However, remember, you won’t have the option to buy the car at the end of the term – it always has to be returned to the finance company.

 Some other types of loan options include: